Design Fab Collection 2022

 Connecting students to collab-create an emotive piece using sophisticated digital creation software

-Build: Teams will create a structure that embodies and conveys this attribute both from the perspective of the biblical figure and their own personal experience.
+Build: Each team will create a structure that embodies and conveys this truth both from the perspective of the Judaic sources and their own personal experience.

-- The designed wedge needs at least one piece that is the output of a CAD file: 3D printing, CNC, or laser cut element.
+- The designed wedge needs to have at least one piece that is the output of a CAD file: 3D printing, CNC, or laser cut element.
 More than one component is permitted and encouraged, where possible.

-- A one-page description explaining the inner meaning and motivation of the piece as well as a reflection of how the digital rendition differed from the physical manifestation.
+- Include a one-page description explaining the inner meaning and motivation of the piece as well as a reflection of how the digital rendition differs from the physical manifestation

-- Students need to video tape a one-minute elevator pitch explaining their work with footage showing 360 degrees of the piece.
+- Include a one-minute video elevator pitch explaining their process of creation with footage showing 360 degrees of the piece

-- Students will submit a minimum of four (each direction and an aerial perceptive) high resolution images of their piece.
+- Each team will submit a minimum of four (each direction and an aerial perspective) high-resolution images of their piece

 - HS students will provide a photo render file of their work in Fusion.
-In they can take a JPEG image of their file- one of each side, including an aerial image.
+MS students may take a JPEG image of their model in Tinkercad - one of each side, including an aerial image (5 images in total)

 Feedback and authentic audience:

 - Gallery unveiling will include an expert panel with a Judaic studies scholar, an artist and a fabrication expert to discuss each piece.
-The panel discussion will be followed by a collaborative effort among all the participants to digitally choreograph the entire digital collection.
+The panel discussion will be followed by a collaborative effort among all the participants to digitally curate the entire digital collection